tethysplatform/tethys/docs/_build/html/_sources/getting_started/forms.txt

       {% gizmo_dependencies %}
     {% endblock %}

-The form is denoted by the HTML ``<form>`` tag and it contains a text input (created by a Tethys Gizmo) and a submit button.
+The form is denoted by the HTML ``<form>`` tag and it contains a text input (created by a template Gizmo) and a submit button.
 Also note the use of the ``csrf_token`` tag.
-This is a security precaution that is required to be included in all the forms of your app (see the `Cross Site Forgery protection <https://docs.djangoproject.com/en/1.7/ref/contrib/csrf/>`_ article in the Django documentation for more details.
+This is a security precaution that is required to be included in all the forms of your app (see the `Cross Site Forgery protection <https://docs.djangoproject.com/en/1.7/ref/contrib/csrf/>`_ article in the Django documentation for more details).

 Also note that the method attribute of the ``<form>`` element is set to ``post``.
+This means the form will use the HTTP method called POST to submit the data to the server.
 For an introduction to HTTP methods, see `The Definitive Guide to GET vs POST <http://blog.teamtreehouse.com/the-definitive-guide-to-get-vs-post>`_.

 New Controller
 ==============